 Erythematotelangiectatic Rosacea Treatment

-When ETR symptoms are left untreated, symptoms can escalate — and time between rosacea flare-ups may also decrease.
-That means you can experience worsened symptoms for longer, more frequent periods of time if you don’t receive proper medical treatment.
+When ETR symptoms are left untreated, symptoms can escalate and flare0ups can become more frequent.
 That’s why it’s crucial to visit a board-certified dermatologist to develop a personalized treatment plan for your skin.

 Your provider may recommend: